nsidc/ms2gt/00README.txt

 As of 0.13, a bug was fixed in mod02.pl that caused problems when tile_cols was equal to 1 but tile_rows was greater than 1.

+As of 0.14, a bug was fixed in extract_chan.pro that cause problems with processing MYD35 files using mod35_l2.pl (thanks to Ian Joughin who found and fixed this).